Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/contracts.md

 The name of the generated class will be based on the name of the structure, e.g. `CustomerUpdate`, which should be unique.

 :::note
-The standalone structures can in turn have parameters referencing other standalone structures, or can have other inline structures nested inside of them, which will be also generated using their fully qualified name.
+The standalone structures can in turn have parameters referencing other standalone structures or can have other inline structures nested inside of them, which will be also generated using their fully qualified name.
 :::

 ### TypeScript types